Book a Tour →

 Avg max 20°C · 5 rain days

 Excellent weather — clear and dry — but Queensland school holidays run through most of July, driving up prices and crowds at major attractions.
-Book Australia Zoo and accommodation well in advance.
+Book Australia Zoo, Lone Pine and accommodation well in advance.
 Still one of the better months for outdoor touring despite the crowds.
+Whale season is at peak intensity.

 August